James Russell Lowell,

 The truth is that we all need others.
 And we need to be needed.
 What seems to be counterintuitive is that a lot of modern life seems to be designed to lower our need of interdependence (private homes, private means of transportation, do-it-yourself skills are all social markers of success and prosperity).

-Being lonely is basically lacking acknowledgment of one's worth from others.
+Being lonely is lacking acknowledgment of one's worth from others.
 As such, it seems to be something imposed from the outside: it is the rest of the world that seems unable to care, or care enough, for us.

 What the author suggests, though, is that even if the (painful) condition of Loneliness is imposed on us from the outside, we need to find a way to deal with it by ourselves.
-And the first step to do it could be to reassess our own expectations.
+And the first step to do it could be to reassess our expectations.
 If you feel constantly lonely, even if surrounded by family and friends that provide "typical" levels of acknowledgment and support, maybe there is something similar to a sort of emotional bulimia at work.

 Ultimately, Loneliness is something you can never escape because it is a measure of your identity and the gap that exists between what you think of yourself and what others think of you.
-Sometimes the gap gets wider than what we are able to manage, and then we experience loneliness.
+Sometimes the gap gets wider than what we can manage, and then we experience loneliness.
 But ultimately this is something we have to learn to deal with, and the responsibility aspect is that it is our loneliness, just like it is our life and nobody else can do it for us.

 This last chapter provides not just a wrap-up but also, in a sense, what - at least to me - looks like very good advice (and a glimmer of hope) for people who feel lonely.